au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 1.3.1 identifier.registrationAgency.id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Definition**: the Research Organization Registry (ROR) of the RAiD Registration Agency that minted the RAiD.
+**Definition**: the persistent identifier of the RAiD Registration Agency that minted the RAiD.

 **Requirement**: mandatory